Neuro-informatics and Artificial Intelligence

 - foundations of understanding brain cognitive processes, using network neuroscience, connectomics, signal processing, and brain modeling (Computational Neuroimaging Team);

-- searching for fingerprints of brain cognitive activity using EEG/MEG and neuroimaging data, and developing methods for analysis of such signals;
+- searching for fingerprints of brain cognitive activity using EEG/MEG and neuroimaging data, and developing methods for analysis of such signals using machine learning methods;

 - using biofeedback methods based on heart rate variability (HRV) and EEG signals;